 - Have at least three years experience as an editorial writer or columnist.

 - Demonstrate outstanding writing and analytical abilities.

 - Secure assurances by the editor or publisher that the applicant will be allowed sufficient time to pursue the fellowship without jeopardizing employment.
 (Fellows do not have to leave their jobs.)

 - Demonstrate ability and intent to publish work within 18 months of selection.
 (If selected, work must be published within 18 months of receiving the fellowship).

 - All entries must be in English.

-Each applicant should submit the following materials:
+The Fellowship has no formal application form.
+Each applicant should submit the following materials to [email protected]:

 - A cover letter stating the purpose and nature of the proposed study, a time line for accomplishing the work, and a plan for how the stipend will be used.
 The cover letter should contain complete contact information for the applicant including mailing address, telephone number and e-mail address.

 - The editor’s endorsement.